ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/distributed_data_structures/niche_load_balancing_approaches.md

 Other ways of performing sorting via a space filling curve are presented [here](https://surface.syr.edu/cgi/viewcontent.cgi?article=1033&context=eecs).
 Note that this seems to be one of the most important papers in the field.

+Very recently (08/2017), a paper has been published which seems to provide code to convert floating point values onto a Hilbert curve.
+See [here](https://arxiv.org/pdf/1708.01365.pdf).
+Note that this paper is only on the
+Arxiv and has not been published yet.

 #### n% approach